opsschool/curriculum/sysadmin_101.rst

 ==================================

 * Professional Roadblock (“No-Men”)
-* Pop culture reference: The Saturday Night Live "Nick Burns: Your Company's Computer Guy" skit summarized may be a good "what we should strive to avoid" thing.

 The role of the SysAdmin in the organization
 ============================================

 * “Who is that guy?
 Why is he always muttering about ‘latency’?”
 * Understanding the greater role of delivering a service for a business

 Mindset and approach
 ====================